 75F, a Minneapolis based building intelligence company, completed an $18.1 million Series A funding round last week, co-led by Breakthrough Energy Ventures and Oil and Gas Climate Initiatives (OGCI).
 Other participants in the raise included Building Ventures, Rise of The Rest, and Clean Energy Trust.
-Using cloud computing, Internet of Things (IoT), and machine learning, the Company is taking a fresh approach to HVAC, light, and controls in commercial and industrial buildings.
+Using cloud computing, Internet of Things (IoT), and machine learning, the Company is taking a fresh approach to commercial hvac, light, and controls in commercial and industrial buildings.
+Some of this technology has managed to encroach into many non-commercial, domestic appliances; appliances that one would find on Kitchen Home.
+So far, machine learning has proven to be a good asset in improving the innate inhibitions that the kitchen appliance technology was born in.

-If you have ever worked in a large office building, you have probably suffered the plight of an inefficient heating, ventilation, and air conditioning (HVAC) system.
+If you have ever worked in a large office building, you have probably suffered the plight of an inefficient heating, ventilation, and air conditioning (HVAC) system, to the point where you might’ve bought a silent fan for your cubicle just to survive.
 If you close the door in one office, the heater in that room soon makes it hotter than the surface of the sun.
 Or it might feel like snow will fall in the cubicle area during the summer months because the air conditioning is turned up so high.
 Not only is this incredibly uncomfortable, it’s also a waste of energy and a contributor to climate change.
 Our featured company in this week’s Silicon Valley Insider comes to the rescue on both fronts.

 The Company closes its round with a unique base of sustainability and impact-focused investors.
 The Oil and Gas Climate Initiative (OGCI), is a bottom-up, voluntary, industry-driven initiative, which will enable the Oil and Gas industry to work collaboratively to address climate concerns.
 Breakthrough Energy Ventures is a part of Breakthrough Energy Coalition, which is committed to building new technologies that change the way people live, eat, work, travel and make things to stop the devastating impacts of climate change.
 Breakthrough Energy Coalition boasts a board of tech titans, including Bill Gates, Jeff Bezos, and Richard Branson.
 This is the first investment for both Breakthrough Energy Ventures and Climate Initiatives in the buildings space, and 75F is only the second company to ever have received funding from these sustainability-focused giants.